Amar825/BioNT-Workshop-2025/README.md

 This was 5-day-long intensive workshop instructed by top professionals in their fields and organised by BioNT (Bio Network for Training).

-Welcome to my personal reflections, notes, and code from the BioNT Workshop on **Applied Machine Learning for Biological Data**, held from **2–6 June 2025**.
+This repository is the collection of my reflections, notes, and code from the BioNT Workshop on **Applied Machine Learning for Biological Data**, held from **2–6 June 2025**.

 This repository contains well-documented hands-on notebooks, my write-ups on core ML and bioinformatics concepts discussed throughout the sessions, and a deep dive into the applications of machine learning in genomics, clustering, classification, deep learning, and accelerated variant calling using NVIDIA GPUs.